gnachman/iterm2-website/source/_includes/documentation-shell-integration.md

 Bold commands are from the current session.
 Clicking on one will scroll to reveal it.
 Double-clicking enters the command for you.
 Option-double-clicking will output a "cd" command to go to the directory you were in when it was last run.

 ##### Command Completion
-iTerm2 will present command completion suggestions automatically when *View&gt;Toggle Command Completion* is selected.
+iTerm2 will present command completion suggestions automatically when *View&gt;Auto Command Completion* is selected.

 #### Recent Directories
 With shell integration, iTerm2 will remember which directories you have used recently.
 The list of preferred directories is stored separately for each username+hostname combination.
 It is sorted by "frencency" (frequency and recency of use).
 There are two places it is exposed in the UI: